davols/android-light-dasftp/README.md

 Page: http://davols.github.io/android-light-dasftp

 #TODOs
--Home should link to shared pictures with thumbnail -Being able to have several sites saved
+- Home should link to shared pictures with thumbnail
+- Being able to have several sites saved
--Error handling while uploading
+- Error handling while uploading
--Icon
+- Icon

 Question is how to make it as simple as possible but also user-friendly and how many functions that should be implemented